UncleDoubleU/Odoo-tests/README.md

-# Convert this mock-up into a static HTML page
+# Convert a mock-up into a static HTML page